Appendix A — Certification Frequently Asked Questions

 Appendix C — Strategies for Maintaining Your Three-Year CE Record

 - Divide CE hours into three equal amounts.
-Earning 15 CE hours each year of the three-year CE period will equal 45 CE hours.
+Earning 15 CE hours each year of the three-year recertification period will equal 45 CE hours.

 - Use three file folders to organize each year’s proof of attendance and other documentation, identifying each year at the top of the file folder.
 Be prepared to scan and save these documents electronically so you can upload via the My Certification page.